EpicEfeathers/TermFormer/README.md

 - Enemies
 - Abilities (dash?)
 - Bounce pads
+- Secrets / Easter Eggs
+- Add multiple levels to the main game
+- Add shadows??

 ## Notes
 > [!WARNING]
-> This project has not been tested on windows!
+> This project has not been tested on windows or linux devices!

 - This project was created using the [asciimatics](https://github.com/peterbrittain/asciimatics) package, but might have been better suited for another package like [blessed](https://github.com/jquast/blessed).
     - As asciimatics is better for animations and other projects, blessed, which is lower-level with fewer built-in features, would likely have been better for this project